badiaamakhlouf/Feature_Engineering_And_Extraction/README.md

 •	Attribute construction: adding one new attribute or more from existing ones.

+•	Scaling

-•	Etc
+• Etc.

 During the data transformation part, I have accomplished the next steps:

 - Data transformation : means transforming features to be on a similar scale which improves the performance and training stability of the model.
 I have used :
   - Normalization :
     - Min-Max feature scaling (Normalization) using `MinMaxScaler`
     - Maximum absolute scaling (Normalization) using `.abs().max()`

+- Standardisation
     - Z-score method (Standardization Scaling) using `mean()` and `std()` or `StandardScaler`

+- Log transformation
     - Log scaling or Log transformation using `np.log()`

-- Transforming categorical values to numeric variables : both nominal and ordinal data were considered.
+- Feature encoding : transforming categorical values to numeric variables : both nominal and ordinal data were considered.
 I have used :
     - Python’s Category Encoder Library :
       - One-hot Encoding
       - Label Encoding